 This video has great tips for how to drive in the snow and how to clear snow from your car when you set out for the day.

-When you arrive at your vacation rental, make sure you park where your host has directed you.
-Ideally that should be in a driveway or parking lot.
-Beware if you park on the street, because street parking is not allowed overnight during the winter in most areas, because the plows come by to clear the streets.
+Always park in legal, designated winter parking areas.
+If you are staying at a vacation rental, make sure you park where your host has directed you.
+Ideally, that should be in a driveway or parking lot.
+Overnight street parking is not allowed during the winter in most places.
+This lets the snow plows clear the roads.
 If you’ve never had to dig your car out after it’s been buried under 15’ of snow…you don’t want to!

 Look around you in the parking lot and you’ll see lots of cars with the wipers sticking up.
 That’s so they don’t get frozen to the windshield while you’re on the slopes, and to make it easier for you to clear the snow off your windshield before you get back in to drive.